 ST: Diego Costa

-His second spell may not have proven as productive as his first as yet, but it just feels right having Diego Costa back in his spiritual home, even if we do miss him dearly.
+His second spell may not have proven as productive as his first, but it just feels right having Diego Costa back in his spiritual home, even if we do miss him dearly.